animal-tree/Writing-stuff-2/Theories/Colossal-Misery.md

 the truncation score can be made differentiable

 $\frac{\partial D(p, i)}{\partial p_{x}^{(i)}}$ is entirely differentiable derivative of sum of wrapped Normals with respect to $x$ can be computed in closed-form

+ [^1]: This name ("Mikhaelovich-Rabbinovich") is very consciously mispelled for some intuitive humor effect.